getcarina/getcarina.com/_getting-started/003-carina-cli.md

   - cli
   - intermediate
 ---

 This tutorial demonstrates how to install and configure the Carina client so that you can use it to launch and control Docker Swarm clusters on a Carina endpoint.
 The `carina` command-line interface is a self-contained binary written in Go, so installation involves downloading a binary, making it executable, adding it to your path, and then configuring it with credentials.

 ### Prerequisites <a name="Prereq"></a>

+A Carina account.
+If you do not already have one, create a free account (no credit card required) by following the [sign up process](https://app.getcarina.com/signup).

 Your Carina API key.
 To get it, go to the [Carina control panel](app.getcarina.com), click your username in the top-right corner, and then click **API Key**.